mateusfccp/Ro/README.md

 ## Why the name Ro?

 I have never been very good at naming my programs.
-This is no excepetion.
+This is no exception.

 ## What are the advantages of using Ro?